canjs/canjs/route/route.md

     location.hash = "#!content/"
     // can.route -> {type : "videos"}

-## Delay setting can.route
+## Initializing can.route

-By default, <code>can.route</code> sets its initial data on document ready.
-Sometimes, you want to wait to set this data.
-To wait, call:

-    can.route.ready(false);

-and when ready, call:

-    can.route.ready(true);
+After your application has created all of its routes, call [can.route.ready] to set can.route's data to match the current hash:

+     can.route.ready()

 ## Changing the route.

-Typically, you never want to set <code>location.hash</code>
+Typically, you don't set <code>location.hash</code>
 directly.
 Instead, you can change properties on <code>can.route</code>
 like: